Vault / Film Archive / Painted Stages

 image.png

-This background established the painted look of the Emperor’s Palace.
-The large work had 26 moving levels revealing various areas of the palace, including a momentous staircase.
+Acrylics on illustration board and acetate, 1997.
+This work established the painted look of the Emperor’s Palace.
+The large work had 26 moving layers revealing various levels of the palace, including its dramatic staircase.

 Tarzan, 1999, acrylics